GeoSDF: Plane Geometry Diagram Synthesis via Signed Distance Field: Related Work

 \subsection{Plane Geometry Diagram Synthesis}

 Plane geometry diagram synthesis is critical for evaluating problem-solving systems but is underexplored due to complexity~\cite{rombach2022high}.
 Current rule-based methods, including GeomVerse~\cite{kazemi2024geomverse} and MAVIS~\cite{mavis}, stitch predefined shapes along edges.
-This limits them, however, from generating diagrams with inscribed relationships (e.g., a triangle in a circle), impacting realism.
-Despite R-CoT's~\cite{r-cot} advancements with inscribed elements, existing approaches remain constrained by predefined shapes and rules, preventing synthesis from textual requirements.
-Our proposed GeoSDF overcomes this by synthesizing flexible plane geometry diagrams directly from given text constraints.
+However, this limits them from generating diagrams with inscribed relationships (e.g., a triangle in a circle).
+Despite R-CoT's~\cite {r-cot} advancements with inscribed elements, existing approaches remain constrained by predefined shapes and rules, preventing synthesis from textual requirements.
+Another approach is Penrose~\cite{ye2020penrose}, which synthesizes diagrams from a domain-specific language by solving a constrained numerical optimization problem.
+However, for problems in Euclidean geometry that demand high mathematical fidelity, its reliance on a general-purpose constraint solver can be less ideal.
+Our work differs fundamentally in its representation: GeoSDF leverages Signed Distance Fields to directly embed core geometric properties—like distance, angle, and relations—into the loss functions.
+This specialized approach results in a more stable and direct convergence to mathematically precise configurations.